 Connecting Food and Your Mood

-What you eat (and drink) may affect your state of mind.
+Does diet affect your mood?
+It's true: what you eat (and drink) may affect your state of mind.

 You may not expect a mental health practitioner to prescribe a healthy eating plan, but that approach may not be far off.
 In recent years, scientists have been studying the link between food and mood more closely.
 They've found that there may be a relationship between the risk of common mental health issues - including depression and anxiety - and our diet quality.

 "The role of diet in mental health may be particularly important for populations who are vulnerable to nutritional shortfalls, such as infants and the elderly, and those consuming a less-than-optimal diet," says Robin Kanarek, PhD, a Tufts psychology professor studying the interaction of nutrition and behavior at the Friedman School.
 Far too many people fall into the latter category.
 But with a little effort, people generally can improve their eating habits.

 When looking at the quality of your diet, consider both foods to eat more of and those to limit.
 Observational studies show that healthy eating patterns that include plenty of nutrient-rich plant foods, such as vegetables, fruits and whole grains, and omega-3-rich foods, such as salmon and flax seeds, are associated with decreased risk of depression and anxiety.

 On the other hand, a Western-style diet - rich in foods high in refined carbohydrates (sugar and white flour), highly processed foods and sugary beverages - is associated with increased risk of depression and anxiety.

 Encouraged foods and recommended number of servings*:

 Vegetables: 6 per day